AdobeDocs/target-developers/src/pages/implement/client-side/how-to-deployatjs/target-atjs-single-page-application.md

 The VEC for SPAs is really the same VEC that you use on regular web pages, but some additional capabilities are available when you open a single page app with `triggerView()` implemented.

-## Use TriggerView to ensure that A4T works correctly with at.js 2.x and SPAs {#triggerview}
+## Use TriggerView to ensure that A4T works correctly with at.js 2.x and SPAs

 To ensure that [Analytics for Target](https://experienceleague.corp.adobe.com/docs/target/using/integrate/a4t/a4t.html) (A4T) works correctly with at.js 2.x, be sure to send the same SDID in the Target request and in the Analytics request.